LucaCanali/sparkMeasure/docs/Scala_shell_and_notebooks.md

 ### Exporting metrics data for archiving and/or further analysis

+One simple use case is to make use of the data collected and reported by stagemetrics and taskmetrics printReport methods for immediate troubleshooting and workload analysis.
+You also have options to save metrics aggregated as in the printReport output.
+Another option is to export the metrics to an external system, such as [Prometheus Pushgateway](prometheus.md)

-- Example on how to export all task metrics data in json format
+- Example on how to export raw Stage Metrics metrics data in json format
     ```scala
+    val stageMetrics = ch.cern.sparkmeasure.StageMetrics(spark)
+    stageMetrics.runAndMeasure( ...your workload here ... )

+    val df = stageMetrics.createStageMetricsDF("PerfStageMetrics")
+    df.show()
+    stageMetrics.saveData(df.orderBy("jobId", "stageId"), "/tmp/stagemetrics_test1")

+    val accumulablesDF = stagemetrics.createAccumulablesDF("AccumulablesStageMetrics")
+    stageMetrics.saveData(accumulablesDF, "/tmp/stagemetrics_accumulables_test1")
+    ```

+- Example, save aggregated metrics (as found in the printReport output) in json format

+    ```scala
+    val df = stageMetrics.createStageMetricsDF("PerfStageMetrics")
+    val aggregatedDF = stageMetrics.aggregateStageMetrics("PerfStageMetrics")
+    aggregatedDF.show()
+    stageMetrics.saveData(aggregatedDF, "/tmp/stagemetrics_report_test2")
+    ```

+- Example on how to export raw Task Metrics data in json format
+    ```scala
-    df = taskMetrics.createTaskMetricsDF("PerfTaskMetrics")
+    val df = taskMetrics.createTaskMetricsDF("PerfTaskMetrics")
     spark.sql("select * from PerfTaskMetrics").show()
     df.show()
-    taskMetrics.saveData(df, "taskmetrics_test1", "json")
+    taskMetrics.saveData(df.orderBy("jobId", "stageId", "index"), "<path>/taskmetrics_test3")
     ```